Viloleal/vSNP/docs/setup.md

     $ conda env create
     $ conda activate vsnp

-Follow instructions to configure 'conda activate' if requested.

-Close and reopen terminal, and again `$ conda activate vsnp`.

-Check gatk is in your $PATH.  `$ which gatk`.
-If not found run the following:

-    $ ln -s ~/anaconda3/envs/vsnp/bin/gatk3 ~/anaconda3/envs/vsnp/bin/gatk

-This will allow GATK to be accessed using either `gatk` or `gatk3`.

-When GATK 3.8 is downloaded from Anacoda it still needs to be registered.
-GATK has a way to do this.
-Go to GATK's website, download the GATK package: https://software.broadinstitute.org/gatk/download/archive

-unzip it:

-    $ tar -vxjf GenomeAnalysisTK-3.8*

-and run:

-    $ gatk-register /path/to/Downloads/GenomeAnalysisTK*/GenomeAnalysisTK.jar

-Finally, put `vSNP` in your $PATH, or easier run lines below to put script in your anaconda PATH.
+Put `vSNP` in your $PATH, or easier run lines below to put script in your anaconda PATH.

     $ ln -s {FULL PATH TO}/vSNP/vSNP.py ~/anaconda*/bin/